NatiAris/DMORSA/sharding/readme.md

 - `setup.sh` completely (re)installs the entire cluster with the entire infrastructure
 - `test_commands.md` contains various commands for testing
-- `restart.sh` allows you to restart cluster without reinstalling
+- `restart.sh` restart cluster without reinstalling
 - Now you can connect to the `mongos --port 40000`, and everything should work

 Additional description: